 The Renters' Rights Act 2025 came into force on 1 May 2026, and it changes the RRO picture in ways that may affect how long your case takes.

 First, the expanded grounds.
-The Act adds new offences that qualify for a rent repayment order, including breaching the new tenancy rules, failing to comply with the private rented sector database requirements, and certain letting agent offences.
+The Act added new offences that qualify for a rent repayment order, including knowingly misusing a possession ground and re-letting within 12 months of using a moving-in or selling ground.
+Further grounds tied to the Private Rented Sector database are written into the Act but not yet in force, because the database has not launched.
 More qualifying offences mean more potential claims in the tribunal system, which may push listing times out further in the short term.

 Second, the 2-year limitation period for post-May 2026 offences gives tenants more time to identify problems and file, which should reduce the number of borderline cases where tenants rush a poorly prepared application.